Incorporation of the UNCRC puts children’s rights into the heart of everything we do.

 But this is underpinned by the fact the law can be used in Scottish courts.

-That means that the Scottish Government can be taken to court in Scotland if it doesn’t keep its UNCRC promises.
+So that means that the Scottish Government can soon be taken to court in Scotland if it doesn’t keep its UNCRC promises.

 Our work on UNCRC Incorporation